North Atlantic Convoy Raider

 North Atlantic Convoy Raider is a wargame published by Microcomputer Games for TRS-80, Commodore PET, and Apple II in 1980.
-An Atari 8-bit family version was released in 1981.
+A version for Atari 8-bit computers was released in 1981.

 Contents

 North Atlantic Convoy Raider is a game where the player controls the Bismarck on its military maneuvers against British convoys and warships in the North Atlantic.

 Reception

 David Boyle reviewed North Atlantic Convoy Raider in The Space Gamer No. 35.
 Boyle commented that "The game overall is worthwhile for anyone who enjoys putting his wits against the computer, and doesn't mind a little luck playing a part."